 Symphony of the Night is a direct sequel to Rondo of Blood.
 Unlike the previous installments of the series, the game is set in a castle which the player can explore freely with many different paths, although often items in certain areas need to be found that will allow passage to others.
 The action-based gameplay incorporates now strong RPG elements.
 The hero receives experience points for defeating enemies, gains levels, and becomes more powerful.
 There is also money to be found in the game, and various accessories to buy.
 In a separate screen, players need to equip attack weapons, shields, and other items.
 Magic plays an important role, as well as secondary weapons and a large amount of "special moves" that are executed similar to advanced one-on-one fighting games.

 The Saturn release adds two new areas to the castle (the Underground Garden and the Haunted Path), a third playable character (Maria), and a few new remixed music tracks.
 However, it sacrifices a few of the graphical effects from the PlayStation version, particularly true transparencies.
-All other releases are based on the PlayStation version, and do not feature these changes.
+The iOS and Android versions are based on the version found in the Castlevania: The Dracula X Chronicles release (has the Saturn versions familiars and items).
+All the other releases are based on the PlayStation version and do not feature these changes.

 - "悪魔城ドラキュラX 月下の夜想曲" -- Japanese spelling